Ministers of Communion

 The WCCC Ladies’ Guild is comprised of the combined previously existing Ladies’ Guilds of the three WCCC parishes.
 These groups were each formed to gather women in a social forum to worship, share ideas, help the Church grow and have fun and the present group continues those efforts.
 The group sponsors a variety of fundraisers to help our Parish and our community.

-Meetings are held on the second Monday of each month at 6:30 pm, except when such days conflict with civil holidays, Holy Days or parish events.
+Meetings are held on the second Monday of each month at 6:00 pm, except in January, July and August.
 Meetings are spiritual, social, educational and entertaining.

 Notice of meeting are printed in the parish bulletin a week prior to meeting.
 Please feel free to join us at a meeting and be assured of a warm welcome to this faith filled and fun loving ministry.